Uruguay's elections buck the Latin American trend, offering voters a choice between 2 moderates

 While in neighboring Brazil and Argentina, voters recently vented their rage at the status quo, Uruguay's electorate remains largely satisfied with the government's business-friendly policies and the economy's steady growth.
 The current center-right president, Luis Lacalle Pou, enjoys a 50% approval rating.

-The presidential campaigns have played out without the vitrolic insults and personal attacks seen elsewhere, such as the United States, Argentina or Brazil.
+The presidential campaigns have played out without the vitriolic insults and personal attacks seen elsewhere, such as the United States, Argentina or Brazil.

+The Rambla, a 22-kilometer-long avenue running down the coast of the capital, Montevideo, became a festive gathering spot during the voting day as members of Uruguay’s major conservative and liberal coalitions waved flags and sang songs.

 As constitutional term limits bar Lacalle Pou from running for a second consecutive term, the governing party's candidate is Álvaro Delgado, 55, a congressman and Lacalle Pou's former chief of staff, who started his career as a veterinarian.